 Definition (Category of Lie rings with homoclinisms).
-The category of Lie rings with homoclinisms is defined as the following category:
+The category of Lie rings with

 - The objects of the category are Lie rings. - The morphisms of the category are homoclinisms of Lie rings. - Composition of morphisms is composition of homoclinisms. - The identity morphism is the identity homoclinism: it is the identity map both on the inner derivation Lie ring and on the derived subring.